chrishunt/status-board/README.md

 ## Getting started

 Your status board is already setup!
-Pull it down, deploy it on heroku, and take a look.
+Pull it down, deploy it on Heroku, and take a look.

 ```bash